Choose the Air Filter That’s Right for Your Home

-These are your more standard home air filters and can be found at most big box stores.
-While pleated home air filters may come with a lower price tag, they also have to be changed more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
+These are your more typical home air filters and can be found at the majority of home improvement stores.
+While pleated home air filters may cost less, they also have to be replaced more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
-The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.
+Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
+The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most simple type of home air filter.
-These filters do not usually better your indoor air quality; instead, they were designed to shelter the HVAC equipment from having larger contaminants enter the system and ruin the components.
-As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not generally better your family’s air quality; instead, they were designed to protect the heating and cooling equipment from having larger contaminants infiltrate the system and damage the components.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.